kodecocodes/i9t/app-thinning/app-thinning.markdown

 Click the **Assets.xcassets**, then click on the plus button and select **New Image Set**.
 Drag over the Santa Cruz images from the project navigator into their respective @1x, @2x, @3x slots and make sure the **Image Set** name is labeled **Santa Cruz**.

-Once the images are copied over into the Assets catalog, remove the Santa Cruz pngs from the resources folder.
+Once the images are copied over into the Assets catalog, delete the "Santa Cruz" PNGs from the resources folder.

 Build and run the application.
 Notice that the Santa Cruz image is still being displayed and if you use **dump_app_contents**, the Santa Cruz set of images will no longer be displayed.
 You can verify the Assets catalog has the name "Santa Cruz" by typing **dump_asset_names** in **LLDB**.
 Finally, you can see how many copies of the Santa Cruz image are currently in the app by typing in LLDB: